staticka/staticka/README.md

 ### Run scripts before or after building

 You may encounter a scenario wherein you need to compile your files first before or after building.
 An example for this one is running [Gulp](https://gulpjs.com/) commands.
-To run the required scripts, include a `scripts` key with `before` and `after` array in the `staticka.php`:
+To run the required scripts, find the `scripts` key with `before` and `after` values:

+**staticka.php**

 ``` php
     ...